Skip to content

 • 4-bit MSB: Module code.
 For Mioty exclusively "Sentiface" telemetry module, i.e. always 0x1.

-• 4 bit LSB: Major version.
-FW of the same major version but larger minor version remain compatible with older decoders.
-However, the number of bytes may change!
+• 4-bit LSB: Major version.
+FW of the same major version but larger minor versions remain compatible with older decoders.
+However, the number of bytes may change.

 Byte 2: